VALUE-ADDED TAX IN UAE

 Under the UAE VAT law, the books of accounts and records are to be maintained for five years.
 No action can be taken by Federal Tax Authority after 5 years but no limit in case fraud is found

 According to the guidelines issued by the Federal Tax Authority (FTA) in relation to the contents of the UAE VAT Tax Invoice, there are two types of Tax Invoice:

 2. Detailed VAT Invoice.

 Simple VAT Invoice will be for supply less than the specified amount.

 It is issued in the case when the customers are retail consumers and don’t need to provide a VAT number.

-This type of invoice is for supermarket and other retail industry.
+This type of invoice is for supermarkets and other retail industries.

 Detailed VAT Invoice will be for supply more than the specified amount.

 It is issued in the case when a registered business supplies to another registered user.